ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 # Supplementary Figures

-**Supplementary Figure 1.
+**<h4>Supplementary Figure 1.
 IS1 10-Puzzle Solve Time Moving Averages, Adjusted by GMS Performance, by Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/12d757eb-8280-45b5-aca8-fc90e091d2ce)
 *<h5>For each puzzle completed by IS1, the percentage difference for the raw solve time from the global median solve time (GMST) was computed.
 The 10-puzzle moving average of this difference was then plotted, per puzzle day, by completion date.
 The volatility present in the raw solve times (see **Fig. 2**) was still mostly present in these adjusted data plots, indicating that this volatility was due to factors other than by-chance runs of greater or lesser difficulty per-puzzle day.*

-**Supplementary Figure 2.
+**<h4>Supplementary Figure 2.
 Scatterplots of Number of Rebus Squares vs IS1 Solve Time, by Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/50d0225c-ba28-44b4-8af4-448885d8ee84)
 *<h5>Only Sunday and Thursday had an appreciable '# Rebus Squares', which are squares that must be filled with more than one letter, number or symbol for a given puzzle to be solved.
 There was a modest positive correlation between '# Rebus Squares' for both of these puzzle days (for both IS1 and the GMS), though a caveat is that the very large number of 0 rebus puzzles makes these correlations hard to interpret (ie, these are not exactly continuous distributions).*<br>